Visualizing the US-Israeli attack on Iran and retaliation in maps and charts

 Internet access has been disrupted across Iran

-As of Saturday night local time, Iran’s internet connectivity had dropped to about 4% following the strikes.
+As of Sunday morning local time, Iran’s internet connectivity had dropped to about 1% following the strikes.

+Data from Flightradar24 shows virtually no flight traffic over Iran and other Middle Eastern countries after the strikes.
+This graphic compares air traffic from a week ago to traffic on Saturday evening, local time.

-Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore and Lauren Kent contributed to this report.
+Christian Edwards, Karina Tsui, Tim Lister, Gianluca Mezzofiore, Lauren Kent, Billy Stockwell and Adam Pourahmadi contributed to this report.

 The-CNN-Wire